kaistullich/Ticket-System/README.md

 ****!!!!
 NOTE: _Please be aware that the README is not fully updated, and some instructions are missing.
-With the information provided you will NOT be able to run the system, unless you have a intermediate background with Python and/or Twilio and are willing to work out all the errors that will occur._ !!!!****
+With the information provided you will NOT be able to run the system, unless you have a intermediate background with Python and/or Twilio and/or Flask and are willing to work out all the errors that will occur.
+I hope to update the README to full completion in the near future.
+Thank you for your understanding._ !!!!****

 **~~ LAST UPDATE: 04/12/2017 ~~**